uonyekwuluje/uonyekwuluje.github.io/_posts/2020-10-22-apache-kafka-setup.md

     Type a string on the producer console and you should see the output on the consumer
     ```

 That is it.
 Your use case will be different so make changes as needed.
-Click [Kafka Ansible](https://github.com/uonyekwuluje/ansible-kafka) for ansible automation

-### **Post Enhancements**
-Kafka is administered from the command line.
-Web UI tools exist from third parties and a few open source alternatives.
-In my next post, I'll focus
-on Web UI tools for kafka.

 ### **References**
 * [Kafka Introduction](https://kafka.apache.org/intro)